itsmeimtom/rejselog/README.md

-# rejseplanen-railmiles
+# rejseplanen-logger
-Find a service from Rejseplanen.dk and see what you need to enter in RailMiles.me
+Save rail journeys made in DK.
+Intended to create files with info thag can be inputted into RailMiles.me